 Among these agreements, we will briefly recall a few and finish one which was recently created and which is linked to Africa.

-A. Whatever the choice of internalisation, any organization must aim for a strategic and financial independence to perpetuate and minimize the risks.
+- Whatever the choice of internalization, any organization must aim for strategic and financial independence to perpetuate and minimize the risks.

-We discussed strategic alliances and then advised that these alliances should evolve into a joint venture for the benefits it can offer.
+We discussed strategic alliances and then advised that these alliances should evolve into joint ventures for the benefits they can offer.

-We have also just noted that free trade agreements offer facilities for local establishment.
+We have also just noted that free trade agreements offer facilities for local establishments.
 This is a real opportunity to be self-employed and to be autonomous in strategic decisions.

 But before launching yourself into an often risky and intense competition, you must take advantage of the moments of cooperation with potential competitors to gain skills and gain control of the target markets by apprenticeship.